Fire and rescue services

 Make sure you:

-The Australian Government does not set these rules.
-Check your passport's expiry date before you travel.
-If you're not sure it'll be valid for long enough, consider getting a new passport.
+The Australian Government doesn’t make these rules.
+Check your passport’s expiry date before you go.
+If you’re not sure, it’s a good idea to get a new passport.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen, tell the Australian Government:

 More information:

-The currency in Denmark is the Danish Krone (DKK).
+The currency is the Danish Krone (DKK).

-Denmark is a member of the European Union (EU).
 If you travel between Denmark and any non-EU country, you must declare cash of over 10,000 euros (or equivalent).
 This covers all forms of currency, not only cash.

 If you don't declare or give the wrong information on entry or exit, you'll need to pay a fine.